mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-memory.rst

-Verification requires 10 GB of memory plus an additional 500 MB for every 1 million documents in sync.
+Verification requires 10 GB of memory plus an additional 500 MB for every 1 million documents in the migration.
 If the server ``mongosync`` runs on doesn't have sufficient memory available, the ``/start`` endpoint returns an error.